Geodesic flow, left-handedness, and templates: Templates for the geodesic flow of a hyperbolic orbifold

 \section{Templates for the geodesic flow of a hyperbolic orbifold}

 We turn to hyperbolic orbifolds.
 The aim of this section is to show how the geodesic flow associated with an arbitrary hyperbolic 2-orbifold~$\Orb$ can be distorted onto a certain multitemplate (Definition~\ref{D:MultiTemplate}) lying inside~$\un\Orb$.
 The important property of this distortion is that its restriction to periodic orbits is an isotopy (Proposition~\ref{P:Template}), so that the topological properties of the periodic orbits of the geodesic flow can be studied using this multitemplate.
 What makes the construction possible is that distinct periodic geodesics on a hyperbolic orbifold never point in the same direction at infinity.
+Our strategy is similar to Birman--Williams'~\cite{BW} who contract the stable direction of a hyperbolic flow.
+The characteristic here is that the explicit nature of the geodesic flow make it possible to perform the construction in full detail.

-Let $\Orb$ be an orbifold, and let $\Gamma$ denote its fundamental group.
+Let $\Orb$ be a good hyperbolic 2-orbifold, and let $\Gamma$ denote its fundamental group.
 Our strategy for constructing the template adapted to the geodesic flow~$\GF{\Orb}$ is as follows.
 We first choose an adapted tessellation of the universal cover~$\Hy^2$ of~$\Orb$, namely, a $\Gamma$-invariant tesselation such that every tile contains at most one point whose stabilizor has order larger than~2.
 We also choose in every tile a smooth immersed graph pairwise connecting the sides in such a way that the graphs associated with adjacent tiles match on their common side.
 We then distort all geodesics in the hyperbolic plane into quasi-geodesics consisting of edges of the graphs so constructed (\S\,\ref{S:Discretisation}).
-Next, we lift this deformation in the unit tangent bundle~$\un\Orb$ by forcing every tangent vector to always point in its initial direction at infinity (\S\,\ref{S:Lifting}).
-Then the image of the deformation at time~$1$ provides the expected template.
+Next, we lift this deformation in the unit tangent bundle~$\un\Orb$ by forcing every tangent vector to always point toward its initial direction at infinity (\S\,\ref{S:Lifting}).
+Then the image of the deformation at time~$1$ provides the expected (multi)template.
 It naturally carries a flow, namely the image of the geodesic flow by the deformation (\S\,\ref{S:MultiTemplate}).